 This indicates that OSHA will not cite the facility for missing the deadline if:

-b.
-Implemented interim alternative protective measures, where needed, to protect their employees against the hazards of the PSM covered chemical, which is ammonia in this case, and
+2. Implemented interim alternative protective measures, to protect their employees against the hazards of the PSM covered chemical, and

-c.
-The facility shows a good faith effort to reschedule the PHA revalidation as soon as the travel restrictions and shelter-in-place orders are lifted, unless they were able to complete the PHA using alternative means while the restrictions are still in place.
+3. The facility shows a good faith effort to reschedule the PHA revalidation as soon as the travel restrictions and shelter-in-place orders are lifted, unless they complete the PHA using alternative means while under restriction.

 Performing many PSM required activities can be successfully accomplished remotely.
 Online training via digital conferencing services and other remote means has been an increasingly common practice in recent years.
-PHAs have successfully been performed via these tools.
-The availability of reliable Internet based methods of teleconferencing that include audio, video, and screen sharing capabilities has made this easier.
-Adapting these methods to other PSM activities that have traditionally been conducted face-to-face, e.g., audits is relatively straightforward with some additional preparation.
+These tools have successfully facilitated the performance of PHAs.
+The availability of reliable internet-based teleconferencing with audio, video, and screen sharing facilitates remote collaboration.
+Adapting these methods to other face-to-face PSM activities, like audits, is straightforward with proper preparation.

-PSM covered facilities should not consider this guidance as a blanket waiver of compliance requirements during the crisis.
-The guidance also directs OSHA inspectors to document how facilities have made attempts to reach compliance, and also directs that additional inspections be conducted after the health crisis has abated for those facilities where violations were noted but not cited.
+PSM covered facilities should not view this guidance as a blanket waiver of compliance requirements during the crisis.
+The guidance instructs OSHA inspectors to document attempts made by facilities to reach compliance and mandates additional inspections after the crisis for facilities with noted violations.

-In summary, some flexibility in regulatory deadlines will be shown by OSHA if good faith efforts are made to achieve compliance, such as using remote/virtual means where they are appropriate.
-However, the abeyance of other aspects of a PSM program without justification will not likely be acceptable to OSHA.
-Any delays must be convincingly shown to have been caused by the inability to find reasonable alternatives during the COVID-19 working situations.
-Companies are urged to address all elements of compliance and to determine if any activities or deadlines will be compromised, and to make alternate plans accordingly.
+In summary, OSHA may offer flexibility in regulatory deadlines for those making good faith efforts, such as using remote/virtual means where appropriate.
+However, OSHA is unlikely to accept the suspension of PSM program aspects without justification.
+Delays must convincingly result from an inability to find reasonable alternatives during COVID-19 working situations.
+Companies must address compliance comprehensively, assess potential compromises in activities or deadlines, and make alternate plans accordingly.